ppy/osu-wiki/news/2018-10-23-halloween-2018-descends.md

 date: 2018-10-23 10:30:00 +0000
 ---

 All Hallow's Eve approaches fast, and the darkest night threatens to take over osu! once and for all, starting with the main menu!
-Spooks, chills and thrills abound, come check out what's new this year!
+Spooks, chills and thrills abound with new Hush-Hush medals and more, come check out what's new!

 [![](/wiki/shared/news/2018-10-23-halloween-2018-descends/banner.jpg)](https://osu.ppy.sh/community/contests/70)